alexcpn/alexcpn.github.io/html/NN/ml/1_vectors_dot_product_and_perceptron.md

 > very definition of “linear separability” Thus, the perceptron allows
 > us to separate our feature space in two convex half-spaces

-If we can calculate the weights then we can have a weight vector, which splits the input feature vectors to two regions by a '*hyperplane'.
+If we can calculate the weights then we can have a weight vector, which splits the input feature vectors to two regions by a hyperplane.

 ![cornellperceptron](https://i.imgur.com/OIN3maHm.png)
 Image source [https://www.cs.cornell.edu/courses/cs4780/2018fa/lectures/images/perceptron/perceptron_img1.png](https://www.cs.cornell.edu/courses/cs4780/2018fa/lectures/images/perceptron/perceptron_img1.png)